linx02/project-hub/README.md

     Actual result: Post uploaded using image generated from link

-    Resolved by: Write js script to disable button if file uploaded
+    Resolved by: Write js script to validate inputs.

 - Test: Post using a non github repo link in field: